Why are musical instruments good for kids?

 Sort them according to how they are played (shaken, blown, struck), what material they are made of (wood, metal, skin), or their shape (triangle, circle, rectangle).

-A sorting activity for older children can involve categorizing instruments (or pictures of them) into the instrument families – brass, percussion, strings or woodwind.
+A sorting and grouping activity for older children can involve categorizing instruments (or pictures of them) into the instrument families – brass, percussion, strings or woodwind.

 14. Cognitive Development